Roasting yellow squash with onions gives them a deep, rich, smoky flavor. It’s hard to believe they’re vegan and fat-free!

 “Are you sure there isn’t any bacon grease in this?”
 I asked, fearing the worst.

 “Of course not!”

 “Then did you use a lot of oil or margarine?”

 “No, just a non-stick skillet and a quick spray of Pam.”

 Of course, I had to get her to tell me exactly how she’d cooked it, and once I saw how easy it was, browning it with onions became “my” standard way to cook yellow squash.
 The only problem was that it was hard to cook enough at a time.
 Even my largest non-stick or cast iron skillet would hold no more than two or three squashes after they had been sliced lengthwise.
 For a while I used two skillets just to have enough for the whole family to enjoy.
 Then one day I decided to try it in the oven and found that I could achieve the same browned, caramelized taste with more squash and less work.
 Better yet, the squash didn’t have to be watched as closely so I could get on with cooking the rest of the meal while they browned happily in the oven or toaster oven.

 - about 2 small to medium yellow summer squash per person

 - 1/2 small onion per person

 Preheat oven to 425F.

-Lightly spray a baking sheet with canola or olive oil (or line it with parchment paper).
+Line a baking sheet with parchment paper (or lightly oil if necessary).
 Trim the ends of the squash, cut off the slender necks, and slice the necks in half, lengthwise.
 Then slice each squash into lengthwise slices, about 1/4 to 1/2-inch thick.
 Lay the slices on the cooking sheet in a single layer.